rust-lang/book/src/ch04-02-references-and-borrowing.md

 Observe at L2 that there are two steps from `g1` to the string "Hello". `g1` is a reference that points to `m1` on the stack, and `m1` is a String containing a box that points to "Hello" on the heap.

 While `m1` owns the heap data "Hello", `g1` does _not_ own either `m1` or "Hello".
 Therefore after `greet` ends and the program reaches L3, no heap data has been deallocated.
 Only the stack frame for `greet` disappears.
-This fact is consistent with our Moved Heap Data Principle: because `g1` did not own "Hello", Rust did not deallocate "Hello" on behalf of `g1`.
+This fact is consistent with our *Moved Heap Data Principle*: because `g1` did not own "Hello", Rust did not deallocate "Hello" on behalf of `g1`.

 References are **non-owning pointers**, because they do not own the data they point to.